aljeri/WebDev/Notes/projectGuide/guidelines.md

 _Objective_: Understand the project's requirements, tools, and frameworks to design its structure.

 1. Information Gathering: Research similar projects or products in the market.
 Identify what works and potential areas of improvement.
-2. User Stories: Create user stories to understand the features from an end-user perspective.
+2. User Stories: Create user stories to understand the features from an end-user perspective. _(important)_
 3. Wireframing: Design basic wireframes for the project's user interface.
 Tools like Figma or Sketch can be useful. _(important)_
 4. Frontend, Backend, and Database Framework: this have already been decided for this course!
 5. Additional Tools: Identify any additional tools or APIs needed (e.g., authentication tools, third-party APIs).